tbarnes98/CS3841/01-StackMachine/README.md

 }
 ```

 You should have already picked an editor or IDE to use.
 Compiling at the command line is sometimes easier than using an IDE as IDEs sometimes hide error messages.
-Edit, compile, and run your program entirely from the Linux VM.
-Using Windows to edit the file and then transferring to Linux can cause formatting problems with the code and might introduce unexpected errors.

 You can invoke the compiler at the command line directly: